Ivan Jeremić: Coaching career

 Jeremić coached Serbian teams Tašmajdan, Stari Grad, OKK Beograd and Hemofarm.

 Jeremić joined CSKA Moscow coaching staff in 2002 when Serbian coach Dušan Ivković was named a head coach.
 Furthermore, he was a coaching staff member of Russian coach Evgeniy Pashutin at CSKA Moscow, UNICS and Lokomotiv-Kuban.

 He had one-year stint in Libya as head coach of Al Shabab.
 In 2016, Jeremić was named a head coach of Al-Muharraq of the Bahraini Premier League.
 In 2017, he won Bahraini Cup.
 On 16 September 2020, he signed a one-year contract extension with Kazma of the Kuwaiti Division I.

 Jeremić has been a president of the Basketball Coaches Association of Serbia (UKTS) as of January 2016.

+On April 19, 2024, Jeremic made his head coaching debut in the Basketball Africa League (BAL) as coach of Al-Ahly Ly.

 National team

 Jeremić had two stints with the Libya national basketball team during the 2000s.